Fractal dimension and the counting rule of the Goldstone modes: introduction

 This work attempts to address this question through a thorough investigation of the scaling behavior of the entanglement entropy for one-dimensional quantum many-body systems undergoing SSB with a type-B GM.
-We demonstrate that highly degenerate ground states arising from SSB with a type-B GM admit an exact singular value decomposition~\cite{nielsenchuang}, thus unveiling their self-similarities - the essence of a fractal, characterized in term of the fractal dimension $d_f$.
-As a consequence, the degenerate ground states are scale-invariant, which in turn implies that the entanglement entropy $S(n)$ scales logarithmically with the block size $n$ in the thermodynamic limit.
+We demonstrate that there are a set of orthonormal basis states, which appear as highly degenerate ground states arising from SSB with a type-B GM, and they admit an exact Schmidt decomposition~\cite{nielsenchuang}, thus unveiling their self-similarities in the real space - the essence of a fractal, characterized in term of the fractal dimension $d_f$.
+As a consequence, highly degenerate ground states are scale-invariant, which in turn implies that the entanglement entropy $S(n)$ scales logarithmically with the block size $n$ in the thermodynamic limit.
 As it turns out, the prefactor is half the number of type-B GMs $N_B$.
-Combining with a field-theoretic prediction~\cite{doyon} that the prefactor is half the fractal dimension $d_f$, we are led to the identification of the fractal dimension $d_f$ with the number of type-B GMs $N_B$.
-As an illustration, we investigate the $\rm{SU(2)}$ spin-$s$ ferromagnetic model, the $\rm{SU(N+1)}$ ferromagnetic model and the $\rm{SU(2)}$ spin-1 anisotropic biquadratic model, with the fractal dimension $d_f$ being 1, $N$, and 1, respectively.
+Combining with a field-theoretic prediction~\cite{doyon} that the prefactor is half the fractal dimension $d_f$, we are led to the identification of the fractal dimension $d_f$ with the number of type-B GMs $N_B$ for the orthonormal basis states in quantum many-body systems undergoing SSB.
+As an illustration, we investigate the $\rm{SU(2)}$ spin-$s$ ferromagnetic model, the $\rm{SU(N+1)}$ ferromagnetic model, with $N=2$, $3$ and $4$, and the $\rm{SU(2)}$ spin-1 anisotropic biquadratic model, with the fractal dimension $d_f$ being 1, $N$, and 1, respectively.